rancher-sandbox/hypper/docs/user/howto/lintchart.md

 Its very simple, just run `hypper lint` against your chart, and it will verify that the chart is well-formed.

-`hypper lint` run both Helm checks and Hypper checks against the chart.
+`hypper lint` runs both Helm checks and Hypper checks against the chart.

 If the linter encounters things that will cause the chart to fail installation, it will emit [ERROR] messages.
 If it encounters issues that break with convention or recommendation, it will emit [WARNING] messages.